standarddeviant/SampledSignals.jl/README.md

 `read!(source, sink)` reads from `source` and writes to `sink` a block at a time, and returns the number of frames read from `source`.
 This method is not currently implemented.

 Note that when connecting `source`s to `sink`s, the only difference between `read!` and `write` is the return value.
-If the sampling rates match then the value returned should be the same in both cases, but will be different in the case of a samplerate conversion.
+The `read!` functions return the number of frames read from the `source`, and the `write` functions return the number of frames written to the `sink`.
+If the sampling rates are the same then the number of frames read and written should be the same, but if the operation required a samplerate conversion then they will differ.

 ## Plotting Support